ChandrasekarSelvaraj2019/stone-game/README.md

 # Note

-while selecting the Pits, select from pit zero till numberOfSmallPits - 1 Large Pit is added to the end of each user pit in the array display Please also avoid entering characters and selecting empty pits and large pits
+while selecting the Pits, select from pit zero till numberOfSmallPits - 1.
+Large Pit is added to the end of each user pit in the array display.
+Please also avoid entering characters and selecting empty pits and large pits